PawelPerek/eeric-core/README.md

 eeric is a RV64I core with support for Zicsr, M, F, D and V extensions.
 I designed it with following design goals in mind:

 - It's designed with WASM compilation in mind (although any cdylib target should work as well)
-- It's doesn't support interrupts
+- It doesn't support interrupts
 - It's single threaded, hence no A extension support
 - It's not designed to be most performant emulator, but it should be reasonably fast
 - It's meant to be an abstract back-end machine, so it needs a front-end compiler or interpreter to work (see https://github.com/PawelPerek/eeric-interpreter)